modin-project/unidist/docs/using_cli.rst

 Usage Examples
 ==============

-Suppose that user has file ``script.py`` with unidist functionality.
-Consider several cases of running this script with different options/environment variables combinations.

-* Default is running in a single node mode on Ray backend:
+* Default is running the script with unidist on Ray backend in a single node:

   .. code-block:: bash

       $ unidist script.py

-* Running ``pytest`` on Dask backend with a pytest-specific option:
+* Running the script with unidist on Dask backend via ``pytest`` with a pytest-specific option:

   .. code-block:: bash